-Levente Erős, Manager of Kantaa, a Budapest based bike messenger company he founded in 2011.
-He is an expert in IT systems and urban logistics.
-Annually, he organizes a home delivery system for holiday trees during the Christmas season.
+Levente Erős, expert of urban logistics and engineering, founder and manager of multiple startups.
+Kantaa, a Budapest based bike messenger company he founded in 2011 annually organizes a holiday tree delivery service during the Christmas season.
 Within the Cargonomia project, he coordinates the home delivery system for locally produced goods, while also managing the cargo bike rental system and bicycle education outreach programs.

 Adrien Havas, with an educational background in transport engineering, he is the co-founder of the Cyclonomia Do it Yourself Bicycle Cooperative in Budapest.
 He designs and constructs trailers and cargobikes which are used transporting items and for lending to partners within the Cargonomia project.
 Additionally he is the organizer of a number of educational workshops focusing on self-sufficient, autonomous and low-tech, high efficiency solutions for everyday life.